tidyverse/tidyverse.org/content/blog/learn-tidyverse-ai/index.md

 Note, however, that the only change wasn't omitting the `color = track` aesthetic mapping.
 The `alpha` level is also changed (from 0.6 to 0.3) without a justification for that change and the lines are colored `"blue"`.
 None of these are *bad* or *wrong* choices, but they can be confusing for new learners.
 Similarly, using [`theme_minimal()`](https://ggplot2.tidyverse.org/reference/ggtheme.html) is not a bad or wrong choice either[^2], but it's not *necessary*, but this might not be obvious to a new learner.

-Furthermore, while Chat GPT "solves" the problem, a thorough code review reveals a number of not-so-great things about the answer that can be confusing for new learners or promote poor coding practices:
+Furthermore, while ChatGPT "solves" the problem, a thorough code review reveals a number of not-so-great things about the answer that can be confusing for new learners or promote poor coding practices:

 -   The code loads packages that are not necessary: tidyr and ggplot2 packages are sufficient for this code, we don't also need dplyr.
 Additionally, learners coming from R for Data Science likely expect [`library(tidyverse)`](https://tidyverse.tidyverse.org) in analysis code, instead of loading the packages individualy.
 -   There is no need to load the `billboard` dataset, it's available to use once the tidyr package is loaded.
 Additionally, quotes are not needed, `data(billboard)` also works.